SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - Numerator and denominator can be looked up by name and source, or supplied as complete `Data` layouts.

-      - Use `SetIsCorrelated()` when numerator and denominator are sub-samples of one another (e.g. a selection and its parent sample), so Bayesian error propagation is applied instead of treating them as independent.
+      - Use `SetIsCorrelated()` when the numerator is a sub-sample of the denominator (e.g. a selection vs. its parent sample) -- this applies Bayesian error propagation instead of treating the two as independent.

       - `SetDivideNormalized()` normalizes both terms to unity before dividing -- useful for comparing shapes rather than absolute yields.